minima-global/minidocs/docs/runanode/selectplatform/windows.md

 Minima can be installed as a desktop application, launched from a JNLP file, the Java Network Launch Protocol.

+## Setting up your node

 1. Download and install [Open Web Start](https://openwebstart.com/download/) - the new updated version of Java Web Start, using the default options.

-2. Download the Minima JNLP file from the Launch button below, and open / double-click it, this will install as an application and update Minima automagically when you start it in future.<br/>
+2. Download the Minima JNLP file from the Launch button below, and open / double-click it to install Minima as an application.<br/>
 A desktop shortcut will be created for you and you will be shown a security warning, select **Run**.<br/><br/>
 [![JNLP](/img/runanode/jws-launch-button.png#width10)](https://www.spartacusrex.com/javaws/minima.jnlp) <br/><br/>
 *The JNLP should be opened automatically by Open Web Start and start your Minima node.
 If not, right click on the JNLP file in your downloads folder, choose 'Open With' then select **Open Web Start**.*